Oblong Inc. (OBLG) Reveals an Earnings Mystery

 OBLG’s Market Performance

-OBLG stocks went down by -57.80% for the week, with a monthly drop of -32.67% and a quarterly performance of -41.18%, while its annual performance rate touched -91.47%.
-The volatility ratio for the week stands at 28.48% while the volatility levels for the past 30 days are set at 27.87% for Oblong Inc. The simple moving average for the period of the last 20 days is 36.58% for OBLG stocks with a simple moving average of -43.23% for the last 200 days.
+OBLG stocks went up by 13.81% for the week, with a monthly drop of -2.29% and a quarterly performance of -20.37%, while its annual performance rate touched -88.45%.
+The volatility ratio for the week stands at 46.61% while the volatility levels for the past 30 days are set at 35.71% for Oblong Inc. The simple moving average for the period of the last 20 days is 16.66% for OBLG stocks with a simple moving average of -51.38% for the last 200 days.

 Stock Fundamentals for OBLG